markjprice/cs12dotnet8/docs/sql-server/README.md

 - `Data Source` or `server` or `addr`: These keywords are the name of the server (and an optional instance).
 You can use a dot `.` to mean the local server.
 For Azure SQL Edge in Docker, you should specify the localhost IP address on port 1433 which will be `tcp:127.0.0.1,1433` by default.
 For Azure SQL Database in the cloud, you should specify the remote domain address on port 1433 which will be `tcp:<server>.database.windows.net,1433` where `<server>` is your unique SQL server resource name, for example, `apps-services-book`.
 - `Initial Catalog` or `database`: These keywords are the name of the database.
 - `Integrated Security` or `trusted_connection`: These keywords are set to `true` or `SSPI` to pass the thread's current Windows user credentials.
+- `User ID` and `Password`: These keywords should be set if you are using SQL Server Authentication aka SQL Login.
+You often use these with Azure SQL Edge and Azure SQL Database.
 - `Encrypt`: This keyword enables SSL/TLS encryption of the transmitted data if set to `true`.
 Default is `false`.
 On a local computer it will use the local developer certificate to encrypt so this must be trusted.
 - `TrustServerCertificate`: This keyword enables trusting the local certificate if set to `true`.
 - `MultipleActiveResultSets`: This keyword is set to `true` to enable a single connection to be used to work with multiple tables simultaneously to improve efficiency.
 It is used for lazy loading rows from related tables.